goblimey/go-ntrip/README.md

 you will have to buy a copy of the standard.)

-The 38 bit values are the distance from the centre of the Earth along the axis (positive or negative) in tenth millimeters. to convert to meters, divide by 0.0001.
+The 38 bit values are the distance from the centre of the Earth along the axis (positive or negative) in tenth millimetres. to convert to metres, divide by 0.0001.

 That granularity is much smaller than the accuracy that the current equipment provides - 2cm.